tiwarianirudh/ECEN5273_NetworkSystems/Project2/README.md

 **Functionality**

 >1.
 Basic functionality is implemented with error handling for:
->>a.
-400 BAD REQUEST for METHOD, URL and VERSION.
+>> 400 BAD REQUEST for METHOD, URL and VERSION.
->>b.
-404 NOT FOUND.
+>> 404 NOT FOUND.
->>c.
-501 NOT IMPLEMENTED METHOD.
+>> 501 NOT IMPLEMENTED METHOD.
->>d.
-500 INTERNAL SERVER ERROR.
+>> 500 INTERNAL SERVER ERROR.

 >2. ws.conf The configuration file:
->>a.
-Check for port number.
+>> Check for port number.
->>b.
-Checks for document root.
+>> Checks for document root.
->>c.
-Checks for file requested, its content type and the extension.
+>> Checks for file requested, its content type and the extension.

 >3.
 POST is implemented and can be tested by using telnet and typing in a valid request

 >4.
 Keep alive is implemented with lesser accuracy
->>a.
-Could not complete the Pipelining but stil the code checks for all the basic functionalities
+>> Could not complete the Pipelining but stil the code checks for all the basic functionalities